EmmanuelSage/GodClock/README.md

 [ ] Write Unit Tests.

-[ ] setup much better styling and project structure.
+[ ] Setup much better styling and project structure.

-[ ] setup better attributions and notes on the site [HERE](https://silly-lewin-bb3fa7.netlify.app/).
+[ ] Setup better attributions and notes on the site [HERE](https://silly-lewin-bb3fa7.netlify.app/).

+[ ] Extend GodClock to count to set hours i.e (00:00 - 30:00) instead of only having the option to run 30 hours in 24hrs i.e (00:00 - 24:00)